 Megan Swenson grew up in Chandler, Arizona before getting her BAs in Creative Writing and Anthropology from the University of Colorado Boulder and her MFA in Fiction from New York University.
 While living abroad in Canada, she earned a Graduate Certificate in Educating Multilingual Learners and an MA in English Studies through Arizona State University.

-She currently serves as a fiction editor for MAYDAY and freelance developmental and copy editor.
-Megan’s short fiction has appeared in/is forthcoming from Walkabout Creative Arts Journal, Driftwood Press, Fruitslice, and Bone Parade.
+Megan’s short fiction has appeared in Walkabout Creative Arts Journal, Driftwood Press, Fruitslice, and Bone Parade.